Working with Schools

 Our Living Oceans at Exmouth School – 2015

-In 2015 Dr Suzie Starfish was invited to spend time with the Grade 3 class of Exmouth District High School, following a marine research trip she did with CSIRO to tag charismatic megafauna in the World Heritage Area of Ningaloo Marine Park.
+In 2015 Dr Suzie Starfish was invited for her first visit to Exmouth School to spend time with the Grade 3, following a marine research trip she did with CSIRO to tag charismatic megafauna in the World Heritage Area of Ningaloo Marine Park.
 Using a range of interactive techniques including photos, maps, animal tags and real-time research Dr Suzie Starfish discussed the biology and features of the charismatic megafauna of Ningaloo Marine Park, which included creative science stories about Whale Sharks, turtles and reef sharks.

 Testimonial: “The students of Year 3 Exmouth District School were inspired after a visit from Dr Suzie Starfish.
 The insights she shared from her time in the field tagging our own Whale Sharks, Turtles and even Sharks meant we now have some BUZZING and BUDDING marine scientists in class!
 And the students were extremely proud of the jellyfish artwork they produced with Dr Suzie’s guidance…what a visit!”
 Mr Lucas Plummer, Year 3 Teacher, Exmouth District High School